- This event has passed.

 PC1: Petite Ceinture (stops: Porte d’Auteuil, Porte Molitor or Porte de Saint-Cloud)

 Parking: If travelling by car, you can take a free shuttle bus from the car park to Roland Garros.
 Car parks include:

 P7 car park Pelouse de Saint-Cloud Bois de Boulogne, chemin de Ceinture du Lac Inférieur, 75016 Paris

 Porte d’Auteuil car park (Carrefour), 1-3, avenue du Général-Sarrail, 75016 Paris.

 Porte de Saint-Cloud car park, 2, avenue de la Porte de Saint-Cloud, 75016 Paris (access via the garage).

 Parchamp car park, 7 ter, rue du Parchamp 92100 Boulogne-Billancourt.

 Subway: Lines 9 and 10 are the best for access to Roland Garros.
 If taking Line 9, the closest station to get off at is Michel-Ange Auteuil or Michel-Ange Molitor.
 If using Line 10, Porte d’Auteuil or Boulogne Jean-Jaurès are the best stations.

 How do I get tickets to the French Open?

-Tickets for the general public go on sale from the 20th March 2019, you can purchase tickets through the official Roland-Garros website here.
+Tickets for the general public usually go on sale in early March, you can purchase tickets through the official Roland-Garros website here.